pollfish/docs/android/google-play.md

 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 ```

-If you want to be eligible for beacon based surveys for your app you can include the following permsissionsin your AndroidManifest.xml file:
+If you want to be eligible for beacon based surveys for your app you can include the following permsissions in your AndroidManifest.xml file:

 ```java
 <uses-permission android:name="android.permission.BLUETOOTH" />